sph-mn/sph-db/other/documentation/internals.md

 # search performance
 * nodes and relations are stored in b+trees with a basic o(log n) time complexity for search/insert/delete (average and worst case)
 * node data: getting data from node identifiers requires only one basic b+tree search. it is as fast as it gets. data fields can be indexed
 * relations: relations are filtered by giving lists of ids to match as arguments.
-16 different filter combinations for left/label/ordinal/right, the parts of relations, are theoretically possible with dg_relation_select.
-2 are unsupported: all combinations that contain a filter for right and ordinal but not left. because the number of all possible combinations is relatively low, pre-compiled code optimised for the exact combination is used when executing queries. the sph-db relation functionality is specifically designed for queries with these combinations
+16 different filter combinations for left/label/ordinal/right, the parts of relations, are theoretically possible with db_relation_select.
+2 are unsupported: all combinations that contain a filter for right and ordinal but not left. because the number of the possible combinations is small, pre-compiled code optimised for the exact filter combination is used when executing queries. the sph-db relation functionality is specifically designed for queries with these filters

-here is a list of estimated relative dg_relation_read performance for each filter combination from best (fastest execution per element matched) to worst (slowest), some are equal:
+here is a list of estimated, relative db_relation_read performance for each filter combination from best (fastest execution per element matched) to worst (slowest), some are equal:
 ```
 * * * *
 left * * *